-The proposed Project was selected by TE, the PDT and the public and is described in further detail below (outlined on Figure 2) and is a compilation of the most comprehensive design ideas for each street within the Project area which meets the goals and objectives of the EIP and the Project.
+The proposed Project was selected by Transportation, the PDT and the public and is described in further detail below (outlined on Figure 2) and is a compilation of the most comprehensive design ideas for each street within the Project area which meets the goals and objectives of the EIP and the Project.
 All proposed measures will be in compliance with applicable laws and TRPA and the Lahontan Regional Water Quality Control Board (Lahontan) regulations.

-The Project area contains an existing storm drain system which collects and conveys storm water through a series of basins, corrugated metal pipe (CMP) risers, drainage inlets, and reinforced concrete pipe (RCP) to an existing outfall which drains into Lake Tahoe.
+The Project area contains drainage pipe crossings, drainage easements which collects and conveys storm water through overland channels, corrugated steel pipe (CSP) inlets/risers, and drainage inlets, to existing outfalls and drains into the Upper Truckee River which eventually drains into Lake Tahoe.
 This Project will be focused on reducing the peak flows and volumes as well as increasing the water quality of the runoff prior to reaching the outfall.

 The proposed Project will implement source control, hydrologic control, and treatment options to meet the Project goals and objectives.
-The source control will be to provide erosion control measures on targeted eroding roadside slopes and shoulders as well as stabilizing roadside drainages.
+The source control will be to provide erosion control measures on targeted eroding roadside slopes and shoulders as well as stabilizing roadside drainages and drainage channel side slopes.
 Hydrologic controls will be met through construction of roadside conveyance systems, replacement of ineffective culverts, drainage inlets, and construction of offline/inline infiltration systems which will work towards reductions in peak flows and volumes.
 Treatment measures will consist of infiltrating channels, a basin, and subsurface infiltration systems which will be designed to capture and infiltrate the first flush of storm water runoff.